Wander away from the ‘usual suspects’ and explore some of the more unusual things to do in Paris, ‘off the beaten path’!

 A Paris Education

-Never been to Paris, or been numerous times?
-Of all the many Paris attractions, a visit to the Musée Carnavalet is a must.
+Never been to Paris or been numerous times?
+A visit to the Musée Carnavalet is a must of all the many Paris attractions.
 The Musée documents the history of Paris from its beginnings through modern times and will give the Paris neophyte an incredibly interesting and insightful overview of the entire history of le Capital.
 When your education lesson is finished, stroll over to the newly re-opened Musée National Picasso-Paris to discover some of the artist’s finest works.

 High Tea “À la FRANÇAISE”

 at the Four Seasons George V: Ahhh the simple joys of a wonderful cup of tea, served in the splendour of the Four Seasons George V, located mere steps from the Champs-Elysées.
 Don’t let the address throw you off your quest for a little pampering and experiencing luxe Paris.
-Make your reservation, shine your shoes, put on a jacket or perhaps a hat, and enjoy this truly unique experience in style.
-Cheer yourself with a tall flute of champagne (Tête de Cuvée), and finish with a sumptuous, in-house made macaroon.
+Make your reservation, shine your shoes, wear a jacket or hat, and enjoy this truly unique experience in style.
+Cheer yourself with a tall flute of champagne (Tête de Cuvée), and finish with a sumptuous, in-house-made macaroon.
 Pop by La Galerie between 3-6 for afternoon tea while enjoying the light and sure fingers of the house pianist.
-As you savour your experience, take in the elegance of the magnificent Flemish tapestries, and ornate clocks, originally made for the Palace Versailles.
+As you savour your experience, take in the elegance of the magnificent Flemish tapestries and ornate clocks originally made for the Palace Versailles.
 Spoil your luxe in Four Seasons serenity with their renowned service, opulent surroundings and white glove attention.

 Fashion Loyalty & Royalty